Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Proof of Correctness

-\begin{lemma} Consider a particle $p$ in a final configuration $C$ such that for any $p'$ above $p$ or $p'$ at the same height but on the left of $p$, Proposition \ref{prop:final} holds.
-Then Proposition \ref{prop:final} holds for $p$. \end{lemma} \begin{proof} It is easy to see that any contracted particle with one empty and one occupied lower neighbour is activable due to \ref{cond:contracted-expand}.
+\begin{lemma} Consider a particle $p$ in a final configuration $C$ s.t. for any $p'$ above $p$ or $p'$ at the same height but on the left of $p$, Proposition \ref{prop:final} holds.
+Then Proposition \ref{prop:final} holds for $p$. \end{lemma} \begin{proof} It is easy to see that any contracted particle with one empty and one occupied lower neighbouring node is activable due to \cref{cond:contracted-expand}.
 Hence we immediately get that if $p$ is contracted in a final configuration $C$ it has either zero or two lower neighbours.
-We now show that if $p$ has a lower neighbour in $C$ it is contracted.
+We now show that if $p$ has a lower neighbour in $C$, $p$ is contracted.
 We split the proof into two cases based on whether $p$ is expanded horizontally or diagonally and we show that either $p$ is expanded horizontally with no lower neighbours in $C$ or we get a contradiction to $C$ being final.

-\begin{case} Particle $p$ is expanded horizontally. \end{case} If the occupied neighbourhood of $p$ is connected, $p$ is activable due to \ref{cond:expanded-contract} and $C$ is not final.
-So let us assume that $N(p)$ is not connected.
-We consider different cases based on $N(p)$.
+\begin{case} Particle $p$ is expanded horizontally. \end{case} If the occupied neighbourhood of $p$ is connected, $p$ is activable due to \eref{cond:expanded-contract} and $C$ is not final.
+So let us assume that $N(p)$ is not connected and consider cases based on $N(p)$.

-\begin{subcase} Neighbour $t_3$ is empty. \end{subcase} Observe that in this case $t_4$ must be empty since by assumption the lemma holds for $t_4$.
+\begin{subcase} Neighbour $t_3$ is empty. \end{subcase} Observe that in this case $t_4$ must be empty since by assumption the lemma holds for $t_4$ (i.e., a particle at $t_4$ cannot have only one lower neighbour regardless of whether it is occupied by an expanded or a contracted particle).
 The only remaining neighbour of $t$ that is not a neighbour of $h$ is $t_2$.
 We consider two cases based on whether $t_2$ is occupied.
 This is shown in Figure \ref{fig:ind-step-horizontal-t2}.

 Let us begin by assuming $t_2$ is empty.
-Then $p$ is activable by \ref{cond:expanded-contract} as all occupied neighbours of $t$ are also neighbours of $h$.
+Then $p$ is activable by \eref{cond:expanded-contract} as all occupied neighbours of $t$ are also neighbours of $h$.
 So let us assume that $t_2$ is occupied.
-Then if $t_1$ is empty, $p$ is activable by \ref{cond:expand-lower-head}.
+Then if $t_1$ is empty, $p$ is activable by \eref{cond:expand-lower-head}.
 The resulting configuration is connected as all neighbours of $h$ are still neighbouring to $p$ and $t_2$ is neighbouring to $t_1$ that is now occupied by $p$.
 So let us assume that $t_1$ is occupied.
-Then since $t_2$ is neighbouring to $t_1$, all neighbours of $p$ are connected to $h$ and $p$ is activable by \ref{cond:expanded-contract}.
+Then since $t_2$ is neighbouring to $t_1$, all neighbours of $p$ are connected to $h$ and $p$ is activable by \eref{cond:expanded-contract}.

 \begin{subcase} Neighbour $t_3$ is occupied. \end{subcase}